Tiger Family Resources: On-Campus Housing & Dining

 Meal Plans & Eating On Campus

-Resident Meal Plans: Meal plans for those students living on-campus are available in several different options to meet the needs of the student.
-Students can select 7, 10, 14 or all access plans that include declining balance dollars (Flex Bucks) that can be used at any dining facility and some vending machines and include 10 guest meals for friends, family or guests.
+Resident Meal Plans: Meal plans are available in several different options to meet the needs of the student.
+Students can select from the 7-, 10-, 14- or All-Access meal plans that include weekly meals plus declining balance dollars (called Flex Bucks) that can be used at any dining facility and some vending machines.
 Resident meal plans are purchased through the housing portal.
 Students who reside in a residence hall are not required to purchase a meal plan.

 Commuter Meal Plans: If your student will not be living on campus, but would still like to have the benefits of a meal plan, students can choose from 60 or 90 meals for the semester.